fossasia/pslab-mini-firmware/src/system/README.md

 ### Notes

 - UART initialization is automatic on first stdio use
-- All operations are non-blocking
+- Only output operations are supported (printf, fprintf, etc.)
+- Input operations (scanf, fgets, etc.) will return errors
-- Input/output is buffered using circular buffers
+- Output is buffered using circular buffers
 - UART configuration (baud rate, etc.) is handled by the platform layer
+- Designed for logging and debugging output